0xF48/intui-old/README.md

 # intui
 ----
-a one of a kind react ui framework
+recursive slider ui framework

 ## installation:
-0.14.3 react in main project folder npm install [github latest master]
+you will need 0.14.* react and the latest tweenlite in your main project folder